carlosm22700/mastermind_game/README.md

 5. **Game Over Conditions**: Failing to guess the combination within 10 attempts or letting the timer run out results in a game over.
 6. **Winning**: Correctly guessing the combination wins the game!

+## Challenges and Scalability

+Throughout the development of this Mastermind game, I encountered several challenges that pushed me to make thoughtful decisions regarding the architecture and tech stack.
+Here are some key challenges and how I addressed them:

+- **Overengineering Prevention**: Initially, the temptation to over-engineer the solution was strong.
+I contemplated adding more layers of complexity, such as a front-end framework or additional features beyond the scope.
+However, staying focused on the project's requirements, I scaled back to ensure optimal performance and maintainability.

+- **Front-End Simplification**: I considered implementing more intricate client-side rendering and interaction.
+However, to stay aligned with the backend-focused nature of the project, I decided to leverage Django's templating system.
+This approach streamlined the development process and kept the focus on server-side logic.

+- **Tech Stack Scalability**: The choice of Python with Django, Django-Redis for caching, and PostgreSQL for persistent data storage was deliberate.
+This combination not only provided the robustness needed for the current application but also laid a foundation for future enhancements.
+It allows the project to scale efficiently and incorporate additional features like multiplayer modes, API integrations, and more complex game mechanics.

+- **Future Growth**: The architecture and technologies used in this project are not only industry-standard but also flexible enough to accommodate future developments.
+Whether it's integrating a front-end framework, expanding the backend logic, or adding new features, the current setup provides a solid and scalable foundation.

+In conclusion, the Mastermind game, as developed, serves as a testament to agile development and scalability.
+The project, while fulfilling its current objectives, is structured in a way that invites further expansion and complexity, demonstrating the potential for continued growth and evolution.

 ## Technologies Used

 - **Python & Django**: Robust and readable, Python paired with Django offers a mature stack with a strong community and comprehensive libraries.